LiorKogan/Developing_Data_Products/README.md

 Function and derivative grapher
 ===

-This is an R Shiny application that let you plot a function, and its derivative at a given point.
+This is an R Shiny application that let you visualize a graph of a one-variable function, and its derivative line at a given point.

 The UI input is composed of the following elemenents:
 - The function: You should input a function such as x^2, sin(x), abs(x)+sin(x), etc.